LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/DCAF Training/Installing Software for DCAF Training.md

 Follow the instructions below to install DCAF and its dependencies on top of LabVIEW to prepare a computer for a DCAF Training.

-1. Install LabVIEW 2014 or greater.
+1. Install **LabVIEW 2014 or greater**.
 2. Make sure the JKI VI Package Manager (VIPM) 2014 or later is installed.
 Version 2013 and earlier are incompatible with the DCAF VI packages.
 To verify the VIPM version go to Help > About VIPM.

 ![VIPM version.png](Pictures/VIPMversion.png)

 3. Using the search bar on the top right, search for DCAF.
 The list of software will update with several DCAF components.
-Double-click to install the DCAF Core component.
+Double-click to install the **DCAF Core** component.

 ![DCAF Core.png](Pictures/DCAFCore.png)